 Tricks of making perfect Mishti Doi

-What is so special about famous Laal Doi aka Misti Doi
+What is so special about the famous Laal Doi aka Misti Doi

 When it comes to Bengali desserts, the quintessential Lal Mishti Doi needs no further introduction.
-The Bengali style Yogurt fermented with sugar is one of its kind.
-The store-bought Misti doi though is delectable, however, similar (or even better) is prepared in the Bengali homes quite regularly.
-This is a richer version of Doi and also known as Lal Doi, Chakku Doi, and Kheer Doi.
+The Bengali-style Yogurt fermented with sugar is one of a kind.
+The store-bought Misti doi though is delectable, however, similar (or even better) is prepared in Bengali homes quite regularly.
+This is a richer version of Doi and is also known as Lal Doi, Chakku Doi, and Kheer Doi.